The Miami-Dade HIV/AIDS Partnership

 EHE in Miami-Dade County

-” Ending the HIV Epidemic: A Plan for America (EHE)” is a bold plan that aims to end the HIV epidemic in the United States by 2030.
+Ending the HIV Epidemic*” Ending the HIV Epidemic: A Plan for America (EHE)” is a bold plan that aims to end the HIV epidemic in the United States by 2030.
 The new initiative seeks to reduce the number of new HIV infections by 75 percent within five years, and then by at least 90 percent within 10 years.
 Due to the high incidence of HIV, Miami-Dade County was chosen as one of the 57 jurisdictions to implement this initiative.
 Read more about Miami-Dade County’s infographic , Miami-Dade County’s situational analysis , and the EHE Jurisdictional Plan with the strategies and activities in Miami-Dade County.

 Miami-Dade HIV/AIDS Partnership Prevention Committee and Strategic Planning Committee members work jointly to review the Jurisdictional Ending the HIV Epidemic Plan, and coordinate activities related to the Miami-Dade County Integrated HIV/AIDS Prevention and Care Plan All meetings are open to the public.